comp-bio-master/assignment03_LimpetShellEvolution/README.md

 * Ensure that the `admesh2tabdelimited.bash` script works by running it on the admesh.out data.
 This script converts the output of `admesh`, a unix command to extract information from 3D scans stored in `stl` files, into a "tidy" data file.

 ```
-#this script takes output from admesh and makes a tidy table of the data
+#this script takes output from admesh and makes a tidy TSV file

 #to run:
 #bash admesh2tabdelimited.bash <admesh output file> <tab-delimited file>